rstudio/shiny/_includes/tutorial/understanding-reactivity.md

 ![](reactivity_diagrams/01_hello_process_1.png)

 When you load this application in a web page, it be in the state shown above, with `input$obs` having the value 500 (this is set in the `ui.r` file, which isn't shown here).
+The arrow represents the direction that invalidations will flow.
 If you change the value to 1000, it triggers a series of events that result in a new image being sent to your browser.

 When the value of `input$obs` changes, two things happen:
 * All of its descendants in the graph are invalidated.
 Sometimes for brevity we'll say that an observer is _dirty_, meaning that it is invalidated, or _clean_, meaning that it is _not_ invalidated.